micro-os-plus/micro-test-plus-xpack/README.md

 ### Build & integration info

-The project is written in C++, and the tests are expected to be written in C++ too.
-The source code was compiled with GCC 11, clang 12 and arm-none-eabi-gcc 10, and should be warning free.
+The project is written in C++, and the tests are expected to be written in C++ too, but the tested code can also be written in plain C.
+The framework source code was compiled with GCC 11, clang 12 and arm-none-eabi-gcc 10, and should be warning free.

-On embedded platforms, the test applications can be built with **Arm semihosting** support.
+To run on embedded platforms, the test framework requires a minimum of support from the system, like writing to the output stream.
+Any such environments are acceptable, but for standalone tests the most common solution is to use **Arm semihosting**.

 To ease the integration of this package into user projects, there are already made CMake and meson configuration files (see below).